jlizakowski/Babbler/README.md

 ##### Input:
 	A song by Deadmau5.
 ##### Ouput:
-	A repeated/looped excerpt of the <a href="com/lizakowski/tools/AI/output/Remote_Deadmau5.8khz.8bitsigned.withwhitenoise.x18.raw.wav">Song</a>.
+	A repeated/looped excerpt of the Song.
+<a href="com/lizakowski/tools/AI/output/Remote_Deadmau5.8khz.8bitsigned.withwhitenoise.x18.raw.wav">Link to WAV</a>.

 ### Words invented
 Many of these derive from Babbling AP News feeds from the mid-2000's.